freek1/trading-agents/README.md

 - `RUN_NR`: (int) Specifies which run it is (only useful when calculating the mean over multiple runs).
 - `run_time`: (str) Used as the folder name in which the run is saved.
 - `ENABLE_RENDERING`: (boolean) Whether the run is displayed on the screen.

+Running `simulation.py` generates data in `outputs/your_datetime`.
+These data are used in `evaluation.py`, where the data are processed and the figures are generated and analyses are run.
+The figures are saved in `imgs/your_datetime` and the analysis results are saved in `outputs/your_datetime/results`.

+## Sources
+[1] J. M. Epstein and R. Axtell, Growing artificial societies: social science from the bottom up.
+Brookings Institution Press, 1996
+[2] A. Wilhite, “Bilateral trade and ‘small-world’networks,” Computational economics, vol. 18, pp. 49– 64, 2001
+[3] A. E. Nyoko, R. P. Fanggidae, and M. Ose, “The study of the barter trading system at wulandoni barter market,” EAI, Jul.
+2022. doi: 10.4108/eai.25-11-2021.2319357.